p4ulor/Object-Detector-App/README.md

 ## Main features ✨
 - Detect very simple objects with MediaPipe
-- Ask Gemini to talk about the object or describe a picture taken
+- Ask Gemini anything about a picture taken
-- Showcases the user's achievements towards MediaPipe's detectable objects and provides a leaderboard for the users (that opted in by logging in with Google) for those achievements
+- Tracks the user's achievements towards MediaPipe's detectable objects and provides a leaderboard for the users (that opted in by logging in with Google) towards those achievements

-### Side features
+- It supports various customizations and other features:
-- Change camera settings: Ratio and flashlight
+    - Camera settings: ratio, flashlight and saving pictures taken
-- Change model settings: sensitivity, max detection count, model, etc
+    - Model settings: detection sensitivity, max detection count, detection animations and the model itself
-- Notification of a new object detection that wasn't in the achievements (TODO)
+    - Notifications for achievements

 ## Primary Technologies 🛠️
 | MediaPipe | Gemini API | Ktor | Firebase |